WRFan/ubuntu/README.md

 All right, so I can "dpkg --purge" any AppArmor crap packages, right?
 Well, suffice to say, it's a good idea to try such stuff in a virtual machine.
 You do have a snapshot, do you?
 What's up with this security bullshit, anyway?
 Why is AppArmor still loaded, if it's disabled?
 Why can't I purge this crap?

 HFS+ support on Ubuntu is increeedible!
 You have a feeling you are using a mac!
-Total support for the file system!
+Great support for this file system!

 	unknown filesystem type 'hfsplus'